gradientspace/UnityVRManips/README.md

 The goal of this project is to (1) figure this out, and (2) provide an open reference implementation.

 Developed with Oculus Rift.
-Mozilla License.
+Apache 2.0 License.
 Implemented in Unity ( *so even though this is code, you can run it without knowing anything about programming/compilers/etc. Just install the free personal version from https://store.unity.com/download?ref=personal* )

 Questions?
 Contact Ryan Schmidt [@rms80](http://www.twitter.com/rms80) / [gradientspace](http://www.gradientspace.com)